 At the time, tensions had been growing between the band and their management for several months, but these appeared to be put aside for these two concerts.
-The Royal Albert Hall shows would be remembered as some of The Experience’s best and most successful late performances, and would be there final in the UK.
+The Royal Albert Hall shows would be remembered as some of The Experience’s best and most successful late performances, and would be their final in the UK.

 The event was filmed but due to legal wrangles, it was never been officially released.
-However, Vimeo user Kurt Max has uploaded Hendrix’s set (from the Feb 24th show) to his channel, which you can see in the video clip below.
+However, Vimeo user Kurt Max has uploaded Hendrix’s set (from the Feb 24th show) to his channel, which you can see in the video clips below.

 Hear My Train a Comin’